atifaziz/pie.ps/README.md

 The above steps can repeated at any time.

-To lock to a specific version of Python, add a file named `pyver.txt` in the root of your project containing just the requirement version number, e.g.:
+To lock to a specific version of Python, add a file named `pyver.txt` in the root of your project containing just the required version number, e.g.:

     3.7.1